-Henning, Erickson and Thames Appointed To Pheasants Forever & Quail Forever’s National Board Of Directors
+Henning, Erickson, Thames, and Kohler Appointed To Pheasants Forever & Quail Forever’s National Board Of Directors

-Pheasants Forever & Quail Forever announces Tom Henning, Jeff Erickson, and John Thames as newly elected members of the organization’s National Board of Directors.
-Sharing a lifelong passion for wildlife conservation and upland hunting, the trio now serves on Pheasants Forever’s 19-member board, which meets quarterly and oversees the operations of Pheasants Forever, Inc. & Quail Forever.
+Pheasants Forever & Quail Forever announces Tom Henning, Jeff Erickson, John Thames, and Jon Kohler as newly elected members of the organization’s National Board of Directors.
+Sharing a lifelong passion for wildlife conservation and upland hunting, the four now serve on Pheasants Forever’s 19-member board, which meets quarterly and oversees the operations of Pheasants Forever, Inc. & Quail Forever.

 “The knowledge, talents and geography represented by our new board nominees reaffirms the impact of ‘The Habitat Organization’ on a national scale,” stated Howard K. Vincent, president and CEO of Pheasants Forever & Quail Forever.
 “Tom Henning, Jeff Erickson, and John Thames have been devoted conservationists for many years – we’re thrilled to have them serve on our national board and help guide the future influence of Pheasants Forever and Quail Forever’s wildlife habitat conservation efforts.”